cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/images.md

 (Including accessibility through performance)

-* Filesize:
+* **Filesize:**
-** Should be as small as possible without looking like quality is being lost.
+Should be as small as possible without looking like quality is being lost.
 Anything less than 500KB in size is OK.

-* Image dimensions:
+* **Image dimensions:**
-** Desktop Width: 920px
+Desktop width: 920px
-** Mobile Width: 325px
+Mobile width: 325px

 ## HTML options for sharing responsive images

-* Using "<picture />" (but needs a fallback for IE) (this format accepts multiple sizes) https://webdesign.tutsplus.com/tutorials/quick-tip-how-to-use-html5-picture-for-responsive-images--cms-21015
+* Using "picture" tag (but needs a fallback for IE) (this format accepts multiple sizes) https://webdesign.tutsplus.com/tutorials/quick-tip-how-to-use-html5-picture-for-responsive-images--cms-21015
 * Bootstrap’s .img-fluid tag reference: https://getbootstrap.com/docs/4.0/content/images/